-- No one has ever paid to be assisted by the Westpac Rescue Helicopter Service.
-That is because their fellow citizens and the NSW Government through NSW Health and the Ambulance Service of NSW provide the funds that ensure the rescue helicopters are there when and where they are needed.
+No one has ever paid to be assisted by the Westpac Rescue Helicopter Service.
+That is because people in our community and NSW Government, through Health and the Ambulance Service, provide the funds that ensure the helicopters are there when and where they are needed.

 - Established in 1975 a volunteer part time beach patrol in the Newcastle area.

-- Today the Westpac Rescue Helicopter Service includes four helicopters operating across the Hunter, New England – North West, Central Coast and Mid North Coast regions.
+- Today the Westpac Rescue Helicopter Service includes four helicopters operating across the Hunter, New England – North West, Central Coast, Central West and Mid North Coast regions.